OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Remove all policy targets which are not present from policy template.
 1. Remove all variability groups.
 1. Remove all non-standard elements, e.g., variability definition, variability groups, or `conditions` at node templates.
+1. Transform all lists introduced in this document, such as property lists, to maps as defined in TOSCA.
 1. Set the TOSCA definitions version to `tosca_simple_yaml_1_3`.